Become a Holistic Health Counselor – Education & Licensure Guide

 How to Become a Holistic Health Counselor

-Holistic health counselors may pursue fields can include massage therapy, acupuncture, Chinese medicine, Ayurveda, naturopathy, reiki, and even nursing.
-The degrees, certifications, and training a holistic health counselor completes can vary widely depending on personal interests, relationships with other practitioners, and what skills they already have.
+At a minimum, holistic health counselors earn graduate-level education and training in mental health counseling.
+Additionally, they may hold certifications in massage therapy, acupuncture, Chinese medicine, Ayurveda, naturopathy, reiki, or nursing.
+The degrees, certifications, and training a holistic health counselor completes can vary widely depending on previous skills and specializations.

 Education of a Holistic Health Counselor